CharanKonchada/Mikasa-AI-version-2.0/README.md

   * Consistent tone 💬
   * Natural engagement — without cluttering your long-term data 🌿

-### 🌐 Web Intelligence
+### 🌐 Web Intelligence & Continuity

-To overcome the limitations of static LLMs, Mikasa integrates a **web intelligence layer designed by Charan** — a dynamic solution for a dynamic world:

-* Trigger real-time knowledge access with web search button, and Mikasa will:

-  1. Perform a smart Google search based on your intent 🧭
+* Click the **WebSearch** button to:

+  1. Search the web 🧭
-  2. Scrape content from the top trusted sources 📄
+  2. Read the top sources 📄
-  3. Feed that content to the LLM for contextual synthesis 🧠
+  3. Summarize it smartly 🧠
-  4. Deliver a distilled, useful summary + clickable source links 🔗
+  4. Deliver clear insight + source links 🔗

-* With **contextual carryover**, Mikasa refines your next query using recent chat — giving you answers that are not only accurate, but *relevant*.

-> This module ensures Mikasa always stays updated — even when models fall behind. ⚙️🌍
+* **Contextual Carryover**

+  * Ask “What is AI?” then follow up with “Why is it important?” — Mikasa understands the thread.
+No need to repeat context. 🧠✅
+  * The LLM handles continuity seamlessly — designed to keep your thought flow intact.

+### 🎙️ Voice Input Button

+* Speak directly into Mikasa.
+No typing needed.
+* Fast, hands-free, and conversational. 🗣️🎤

 ### 🎭 Customize Behavior, Instantly